 Note: This course is approved by the Project Management Institute (PMI®), R.E.P. #3213.
-At the end of this course, you'll receive a certificate indicating your completion of PDUs equal to the number of hours of this course.
-Please visit www.pmi.org to learn more about PMI's credentials and how they may fit into your continuing education plans.
+At the end of this course, you'll receive a certificate indicating the number of hours of this course, which you can then record with the Project Management Institute (PMI®).
+Please visit www.pmi.org to learn more about Project Management Institute (PMI®)'s credentials and how they may fit into your continuing education plans.

 View a course demo